rockyhandso/dream-selection/README.md

 python app.py
 ```

-This launches a local web server.
-Visit `http://localhost:5000` in your browser to access the simple interface in `templates/index.html`.
+Your browser to access the simple interface in `templates/index.html`.